MicrosoftDocs/cpp-docs/docs/ide/refactoring/create-declaration-definition.md

 **When:** You have a function that needs a declaration, or vice-versa.

-**Why:** You could manually create the declaration/definition, but this will create it automatically, creating the header/code file if required.
+**Why:** You could manually create the declaration/definition, but this will create it automatically, creating the header/code file if necessary.

 **How:**